aditya-grover/aditya-grover.github.io/_pages/about.md

 I am an assistant professor of computer science at UCLA.
 I lead the [Machine Intelligence (MINT) group](/group/members), where we develop AI systems that can interact and reason with limited supervision.
 My [current research](/publications) is at the intersection of generative models, reinforcement learning, and applications to scientific discovery.

-Recently, I co-founded [Inception](https://www.inceptionlabs.ai/) to develop a new generation of parallelizable LLMs that redefine the Pareto frontier for quality, speed, and cost.
+I am also the co-founder and CTO of [Inception](https://www.inceptionlabs.ai/), a generative AI startup developing a new generation of ultra-fast, parallel LLMs based on diffusion.

 <!-- On the applied side, I actively ground this research for developing systems for scientific discovery, particularly in climate and sustainability domains via the [ML4Climate](/group/ml4climate) initiative. -->